 One of the pioneers of color photography was the American photographer William Eggleston.
 Eggleston is often credited with helping to popularize color photography, and his work has been exhibited in some of the most prestigious galleries in the world.

-See also Camera Black And White
+See also Best 360 Action Camera

 Today, color photography is ubiquitous and is used in everything from advertising to news media to art photography.
 However, it wasn’t always so widely accepted.
 In the early days of color photography, many people were skeptical of the new technology, and some even claimed that it was nothing more than a fad.